How was feudal Japanese society structured?

 However, since the shogun actually controlled the military power in the country, the emperor was usually only second in importance, under the shogun.

-There were also people who existed 'under' these classes and were even treated with much less respect than the merchants.
+In addition to the recognized classes, there were individuals who lived 'beneath' these classes and were treated with even less respect than merchants.